JustinHu1988/My-notes/Algorithms Unlocked.md

 # Chapter 3: Algorithms for Sorting and Searching

-If an array is sorted, then we can use a simple technique known as binary search to search an n-element array in only O(lg`n`) time.
+If an array is sorted, then we can use a simple technique known as binary search to search an n-element array in only **$O(lgn)$** time.

 So first, we need know how to get the array to be sorted.